-The launching of the U.S.-South Korea negotiations has by and large met with bipartisan support in the Congress and broad approval in the U.S. business community, the members of which see the agreement as an opportunity to obtain the removal of long-standing South Korean tariff and non-tariff barriers to trade and investment.
+The U.S.-South Korea negotiations have received by and large bipartisan support in the Congress and broad approval in the U.S. business community, the members of which see the agreement as an opportunity to obtain the removal of long-standing South Korean tariff and non-tariff barriers to trade and investment.
 Some groups oppose the negotiations because they doubt that an FTA can address their problems of doing business in South Korea.
-For example, organized labor raised concerns about workers rights issues in South Korea and about the possibility of products that North Korean workers produce in the Kaesong industrial zone could be transshipped duty free to the United States through South Korea.
+For example, organized labor raised concerns about workers' rights issues in South Korea and about the possibility of products that North Korean workers produce in the Kaesong industrial zone could be transshipped duty free to the United States through South Korea.
 The U.S.-based auto manufacturers may also oppose the FTA, if South Korea does not show signs of improving market access to their exports.

-The issues that the United States will likely raise during the negotiations cuts across many sectors and other areas of interest.
+The issues that the United States has been raising during the negotiations cuts across many sectors and other areas of interest.